ycexiao/scikit-package/doc/source/tutorials/level-1-2-3-tutorials.rst

     print(dot_product(v3, v4))  # returns 83

 .. note::
-     When writing a function in Python, it is best practice to keep its functionality as modular as possible.
+     When writing a function, it is best practice to keep its functionality as modular as possible.
 This means that the function should do one thing and do it well.
 This makes it easier to read, understand, and maintain the code.

 Congratulation!
 You are now able to reuse code within a file by creating a function.
 Before we move on to the next level, let's learn about setting up a ``conda`` environment to install packages and run Python code in the following section.